AdaCore/gnatstudio/docs/tutorial/debug.rst

 Click in the memory dump, and modify it by typing numbers.
-Notice the red color for modified values; click on `Undo Changes` to cancel the modifications; then close the memory window by e.g. clicking on the `x` icon or pressing :kbd:`Ctrl-W`.
+Notice the red color for modified values; click on `Undo Changes` to cancel the modifications; then close the memory window by e.g. clicking on the `x` icon in the tab or pressing :kbd:`Ctrl-W`.

 In the call stack, go back to the `stack.push` frame.
 Move the mouse